bianca-8/Hospital-Search/README.md

 <h1>The Hospital Website of Everything: Volunteer Version</h1>

 <b><p>This project made it to the 3rd out of 5 total rounds for Hack Club Showcase in Aug 2024.
-That is the top 90/2000+ projects submitted to arcade, or top <0.05%!!</p></b>
+That is the top 90/2000+ projects submitted to arcade!!</p></b>

 [![Youtube Video: https://www.youtube.com/watch?v=mOv5McYPgPM](https://img.youtube.com/vi/mOv5McYPgPM/0.jpg)](https://www.youtube.com/watch?v=mOv5McYPgPM)